frappe/manual_erpnext_com/manual_erpnext_com/www/setting-up/data-import-tool.md

 ### 5\.
 Overwriting

 ERPNext also allows you to overwrite all / certain columns.
-If you want to update certain columns, you can download the template with data.Remember to check on the “Overwrite” box before uploading.
+If you want to update certain columns, you can download the template with data.
+Remember to check on the “Overwrite” box before uploading.

 > Note: For child records, if you select Overwrite, it will delete all the